 Both conservatives and anarchists want freedom, how this freedom is and where this freedom goes is different.

-Racial seperatists want individuality for races but not individuals, leftists want indivudual indivduality for the betterment of society.
+Racial separatists want individuality for races but not individuals, leftists want individuality for the betterment of society but not individuals.

 This article examines the special effects from the Star Wars franchise, focusing on the backlash against the use of CGI throughout the Prequel Trilogy, noting that the methods used are ultimately not that different from those of the Original Trilogy.

-George Orwell over time became fond of pointing out how polar-opposite ideologues are more similar then they realize.
+George Orwell over time became fond of pointing out how polar-opposite ideologues are more similar than they realize.

 "The Catholic and the Communist are alike in assuming that an opponent cannot be both honest and intelligent."